U-boat-successes against aircraft

 American PV-1 Ventura BuNo 29916 (VB-128 USN, pilot Lt F.C.
 Cross)

-13.22 hrs, 300 miles east of Cape Charles VA: the boat was located by radar and attacked by the PV-1 from NAS New York.
+13.22 hrs, 300 miles (483 km) east of Cape Charles VA: the boat was located by radar and attacked by the PV-1 from NAS New York.
 The aircraft was hit by flak on the approach, but dropped four depth charges, which turned out to be duds.
-U-566 misidentified the attacker as a Mitchell, recording that it left with the starboard engine on fire.
-Despite being wounded, Lt Cross managed to ditch the plane successfully, but afterwards died in the water, while the other two crewmen were rescued later that day by another flying boat.
+U-566 misidentified the attacker as a B-25 Mitchell, recording that it left with the starboard engine on fire.
+Despite being wounded, Lt Cross managed to ditch the plane successfully, but afterwards died in the water, while the other two crewmen were rescued later that day by a Mariner flying boat.

 |U-566||7 Aug 1943||Aircraft attack, aircraft shot down:|